Original Issuance Date: December 7, 2016

 Chancellors and responsible business officers at each institution are also delegated signature authority for real estate agreements involving Communication/Tower/Antenna agreements.
 However, institutions shall work with the UW System Office of General Counsel or the institution’s legal affairs office prior to authorizing any Communication/Tower/Antenna agreement.

 Chancellors and responsible business officers shall not further delegate signature authority for these agreements.

 C. Standardized Legal Documents and Reporting

-All leases and agreements covered by this policy, regardless of the delegation of signature authority, shall utilize standard templates developed by the UW System Office of Capital Planning and Budget.
+All leases and agreements covered by this policy, regardless of the delegation of signature authority or whether the institution is the lessee or lessor, shall utilize standard templates developed by the UW System Office of Capital Planning and Budget.
 Any amendments to these templates requires the review and approval of the UW System Office of General Counsel or an institution’s legal affairs office.
 Institutions should also consult with the UW System Office of Risk Management to ensure compliance with State of Wisconsin policies and procedures.